-Yr1 Phonics
+Yr1 Yr1 Phonics

-2019 2022 2023
+2019 2022 2023 2024

-GWPS 74% 70% 75%
+GW VPS 74% 70% 75% 80%

-JFK 84% 57% 75%
+JF K 84% 57% 75% 70%

-SVP 86% 72% 78%
+SV /P 86% 72% 78% 79%

-National 82% 76% 79%
+Nat itional 82% 76% 79% 80%

 EYFS GLD

-2019 2022 2023
+2024

-GWPS 68% 57% 66%
+GWPS 68% 57% 66% 68%

-JFK 72% 55% 65%
+JFK 72% 55% 65% 58%

-SVP 77% 70% 67%
+SVP 77% 70% 67% 63%

-- National 72% 65% -
+National 72% 65% 67%

-- The Trust welcomed an increased number of new children and families into the Treehouse at JFK.
-Following a request to expand the provision numbers increased by 50%.
-This allows as many children as possible to benefit from attendance there.
-Staff continued to develop the curriculum to meet the needs of the individual pupils and worked with the school to ensure high quality integration into mainstream for pupils as appropriate. - Across the Trust, all schools continued their recovery from the pandemic by continuing to re-build their wider curriculum offer.
+- The Trust work jointly with Sunderland LA to welcome an increased number of new children and families into Columbia Grange in September 2024 following a request to expand the numbers from 115 to 140.
+This allows as many children as possible to benefit from attendance there. - Across the Trust, all schools continued their recovery from the pandemic by further enhancing their wider curriculum offer.
 Trips to local museums, galleries, theatres and sporting events began again and residential visits were re-instated.
 Residentials included those with on outward bound focus, cultural city trips and science related nature trips.
 All events were well attended and all pupils were supported to attend. - Schools also offered a range of parent events to build upon the work of the previous year and embed parents in school as part of our core beliefs.
-It was delightful to see parents back on site for learning events, workshops, information evenings and school picnics. - All schools remembered Her Majesty the Queen after her death in September 2022 and were part of national mourning with a range of curriculum activities to help children understand her reign, her impact and also her death. - All schools in the Trust later took part in celebration to mark the coronation of King Charles III with curriculum opportunities, parties and community events.
-The Trust was part of the national mood of celebration. - The Trust continued to work beyond its own schools and support the DfE Trust and school improvement programme by providing system leadership expertise.
+It was delightful to see parents back on site for a large number of events over the year including celebrating 60 years of Washington as a new town. - The Trust continued to work beyond its own schools and support the DfE Trust and school improvement programme by providing system leadership expertise.
 This work is ongoing and is having a positive impact.
-The Trust continued to provide school improvement services and to support with the new NPQ programmes providing facilitation expertise on the NPQH programme.
+The Trust continued to provide school improvement services and to support with the new NPQ programmes.